adambubenicek/roam-dev-server/README.md

 ## Status

 Highly experimental, API might change.
 Data loss is unlikely, but might still happen due to unforseen circumstances.
-I recommend backing up first, or developing in a different graph, before copy-pasting final code blocks into your main graph.
+I recommend backing up first.
+Or developing in a different graph and copy-pasting final code blocks into your main graph.

-## Prerequisities
+## Prerequisites

 - [Node.js](https://nodejs.org/en/)